7468696e6b/adobeflash-archive/README.md

 ### Linux

  - YUM, TAR.GZ, RPM and APT packages for NPAPI and PPAPI
  - Latest versions of Firefox or Google Chrome

+ ## Other links that may be helpful

+ - Petition to open source the Flash player specification: https://github.com/open-source-flash/open-source-flash
+ - Open source implementation of Flash player: https://github.com/lightspark/lightspark 🌟